thibaudclement/cs269i/docs/lecture-2.md

 Therefore, no blocking pairs exist.
 </div>

-**How does this proof work?** _Claim 1_ states that we have already matched some doctors and hospitals, and we assume that the matching so far is stable. _Claim 2_ states tgat once a hospital is matched, it may be matched to another doctor, but it never gets unmatched (however, doctors can get unmatched). _Claim 3_ states that no doctor, and no hospital, is unmatched at the end of the matching.
+**How does this proof work?** _Claim 1_ states that we have already matched some doctors and hospitals, and we assume that the matching so far is stable. _Claim 2_ states that once a hospital is matched, it may be matched to another doctor, but it never gets unmatched (however, doctors can get unmatched). _Claim 3_ states that no doctor, and no hospital, is unmatched at the end of the matching.
 Since we know that the matching is stable after each iteration, and there is no one left unmatched at the end, then the matching at the end is stable.

 <div class="proof" markdown="1">
 <strong>Proof of Claims:</strong>